 R. Brian Tipton, Esq., is a practicing attorney, consultant, and trainer, who works with grant-funded organizations across the United States.
 Brian is a summa cum laude graduate of the Louisiana State University and the Cumberland School of Law of Samford University.
 Currently, Brian is Managing Director with The Graham Private Client Law Group in Atlanta, where he heads the firm’s grant-funded, charitable and philanthropic solutions practice.
 Brian regularly represents educational institutions, Community Action Agencies, Head Start programs, Weatherization providers, and other grant-funded entities in the areas of regulatory compliance, grants law, government audits, funding source disputes, administrative appeals, and litigation.
 In addition, he consults with organizations on governance, human resources, programmatic, and corporate matters, and develops and presents training programs.
 Brian is a frequent speaker at local, state, regional, and national conferences.

-Head Start and Early Head Start agencies need to keep up-to-date on the latest programmatic developments to ensure that they remain in compliance with program requirements and Office of Head Start expectations.
-Attend our annual Head Start update to stay in-the-know on Head Start and Early Head Start issues.
+Head Start and Early Head Start agencies need to keep up-to-date with the latest developments to ensure that they remain in compliance with both program requirements and Office of Head Start expectations.
+Attend our annual Head Start update to stay in-the-know about Head Start and Early Head Start issues.
 This session will feature an in-depth […]

 Strong fiscal management is as vital for a successful Head Start or Early Head Start as effective program service delivery.
 However, fiscal integrity requirements (just like programmatic components) continue to evolve.
 Participants in this workshop will learn about the Office of Head Start’s current fiscal management requirements and expectations for Head Start and Early Head […]